Excited-State Dynamics in SO2: II. The Role of Triplet States in the Bound State Relaxation Studied by Surface-Hopping Simulations: Discussion

+Also for the diabatic populations (Figure~5 (b)), we found a nice agreement between the results of L\'ev\^eque et al.\cite{leveque_2013_JCP_11} and our work.
+During the first 10~fs, the $^1A_2$ population rises from zero to approximately 60\%, but increases much slower afterwards.
+This can be understood, realizing that in this timeframe the asymmetric stretch mode, which mixes the $^1B_1$ and the $^1A_2$ state, is excited, leading to comparable populations in both states.
+The diabatic $^1A_2$ population only rises to 90\% at the time when $r_{\text{asym}}$ gets close to zero after the first half-oscillation of the asymmetric stretch mode.

-To sum up the findings so far, it is shown that the semi-classical dynamics gives results in satisfying agreement with the quantum dynamical results of M\"uller and K\"oppel.
-Both show a high population of $S_1$ at all times, with a fraction of the population oscillating between the two surfaces.
+To sum up the findings so far, it is shown that the semi-classical dynamics gives results in satisfying agreement with the quantum dynamical results of L\'ev\^eque et al.\cite{leveque_2013_JCP_11}.
+Both show high population of $S_1$ at all times, with a fraction of the population oscillating between the two surfaces.
+In terms of diabatic states, an ultrafast, periodic transition between the bright $^1B_1$ state to the dark $^1A_2$ state was found.
+This periodic population transfer explains the spacings of about 30~meV and the FWHM of about 9~meV of the Clements bands.
+It also agrees with the intensity oscillations observed in the TRPEPICO spectra presented in paper~I.\cite{wilkinson_2013_JCP_}